blackpill/tesla-display/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-## Use scenario 1:
+## Why should I use this app?

-Share personal videos or watch some video apps that Tesla doesn't include.
+1. Play some video files for passengers (eg. kids) to ease the pain of long trip.

-## Use scenario 2:
+2. Share personal videos or use some video apps that is not installed in Tesla.

-In some countries(eg. China), Tesla's built-in navigation app is not good.
-You can use the mobile navigation app, and cast the screen.
+3. In some countries(eg. China), Tesla's built-in navigator app is not good.
+We can use the mobile navigator app, and cast to Tesla's big screen.

 ## The demo videos of Tesla Display app
 My kid is watching Peppa Pig while I'm driving.